isaaclyman/ttrpg-guide/README.md

 ## To add

 The following are crowdsourced suggestions.
 If you've played any of them, please help me add them to the list.
-If any are already present (e.g. a less famous property under a system that's already listed), please let me know so I can check it off.

 - Ordem Paranormal (r/OrdemParanormalRPG - 74,100 members)
 - Tormenta (r/Tormenta - 36,600 members)